smitha-2020/react-slider-ascii/README.md

 ## Features
 - Section 1 - Sorting algorithm that sorts strings based on the ASCII code of the third letter first, then second letter and then the first letter.

-  Solution to this was fairly simple.I knew how to find the ascii code and also sort the strings from my previous projects.
+  I found this task intresting.I knew how to find the ascii code and also sort the strings from my previous projects.

 - Section 2 - Carousel implementatoin with React and Typescript

   I found this intresting and i am fond on React and Typescript.So i chose this task from this section.
-  I had chosen picsum pictures from prev projects so intial data structure was clear to me.
+  I had chosen picsum pictures from prev projects so initial data structure was clear to me.
   I have used a combination react-bootstrap,css and styledComponents.